kerry-davis/maori-fishing-calendar-react/docs/architecture/DATA_MODEL.md

 - Sensitive fields are deterministically encrypted client-side per `SECURITY.md` (selected string fields in trips/weatherLogs/fishCaught/tackleItems).
 - Weather/Fish IDs are opaque and use a ULID-based suffix; UI should not parse IDs.

-### Update semantics and guardrails (to prevent data loss)
+### Update semantics and guardrails (to prevent data loss and display drift)
 - FISH_CAUGHT photo fields are preserved on updates unless an explicit removal signal is provided.
 Clients MUST NOT clear photo-related fields by omission.
   - To remove a photo, send one of: `photo: ''` or `photoPath: ''` or `photoUrl: ''` or `removePhoto: true`.
   - To keep an existing photo unchanged, do not include any photo fields in the update payload.
   - To replace a photo, set `photo` to a data URL; the service will move it to Storage and populate `photoPath` (+ `encryptedMetadata` when encrypted).
 For encrypted photos, `photoUrl` may remain empty by design.
   - When editing locally cached records (IndexedDB/guest mode), merge the existing photo metadata (`photoPath`, `photoUrl`, `photoHash`, `photoMime`, `encryptedMetadata`) into the update payload so the client-side store does not drop references while Firestore keeps them.
 - Gear rename propagation runs asynchronously.
 UI should enqueue rename tasks (via the gear maintenance service) and surface progress feedback rather than blocking the modal while catch records are updated.
+The maintenance service now emits canonical rename events (`gear-rename-applied`, `gear-type-rename-applied`) immediately after writing both Firestore and IndexedDB; consumers (e.g., Trip Log) must subscribe and update in-memory state to keep denormalized gear labels in sync without requiring a full refresh.
 - Encrypted photos: prefer `photoPath` + `encryptedMetadata`; `photoUrl` is optional and often blank for encrypted objects (download URLs are fetched on demand).